kubeportal/kubeportal/README.md

 # kubeportal

-Kubeportal is a web application enabling a single-sign experience for Kubernetes clusters:
+Kubeportal is a web application enabling a single sign-on experience for Kubernetes clusters:

   * Admin can manage Kubernetes users in a nice web UI.
   * The neccessary namespaces, service accounts and role bindings in Kubernetes are accordingly managed.